parduino/Femora/docs/introduction/examples.rst

    git clone https://github.com/username/femora-examples.git

-Alternatively, browse the examples included with your MeshMaker installation in the 'examples' directory:
+Alternatively, browse the examples included with your FEMORA installation in the 'examples' directory:

 .. code-block:: bash